wayne1g/orch/doc/vpnaas.md

 # 3. Demo
 ## 3.1 Overview
 ![Demo topo](vpnaas-figure-2.png)
+* To simplify the demo, a IPSec connection is created between virtual networks of two tenants within one cloud.
-* An IPsec tunnel is created to connect two sites of the tenant.
+* A virtual machine is created on virtual network "access" in each tenant.
-* Virtual network "ottawa" and "sunnyvale" shall connect to their physical site network through gateway.
-* To simplify the demo, both sites are in the same cloud.
-Virtual machine is used to simulate the user host in physical site network.

 ## 3.2 Preparations
-Given a fresh installation, some configurations need to be done to prepare the demo.
+Based on a fresh installation of Juniper OpenStack Distribution, some configurations need to be done to prepare the demo.
 Some utilities are required from this repository. https://github.com/tonyliu0592/orch
 * As described in 1.3.3 in [vSRX as a Service](vsrx-service.md), nova needs to be updated on all compute nodes.
 * Get code from GitHub.